jonduan/proposal/_posts/2016-12-16-investment-in-renewable.md

 In non-OECD countries, “investment in conventional generation generally remains strong, dominated by state-owned utilities and independent power producers contracting with them.
 The growth in coal-fired capacity remained strong in developing Asia, with over 75 GW starting operation in 2015 – as much as all renewable capacity additions in the region combined.”

+#### Investment in Network

+Given “the limited prospects for large-scale electricity storage in the medium term”, continued investment in the electricity networks will be needed.
+In fact, the growing role of renewables “often requires additional network investments in order for it to be integrated effectively into the system.
+The over $260 billion invested in electricity networks globally in 2015 is a crucial component of energy security.
+Almost all of this is subject to regulation, reinforcing the importance of a stable and transparent regulatory environment to maintain adequate investment.”